Ali-Makky/QKD_BB84/readme.md

 ```sh
 ❯ npx vite
 ```
-Open your browser and navigate to http://localhost:<prot-number> to access the simulator.
+Open your browser and navigate to `http://localhost:<prot-number>` to access the simulator.

 ---

 ##  License

-This project is protected under the **MIT** License.
+This project is under the **MIT** License.
 For more details, refer to the [LICENSE](https://choosealicense.com/licenses/mit/) file.

 ---